 The principal risk and uncertainty of the intangible assets (exploration assets) is that the Group may not reach financial close - as disclosed in Note 9.
-The board have tested the intangible assets for impairment and concluded that no impairment provision is required.
+The board have tested the intangible assets for impairment.
+For this test, the board considered market values of the assets (where applicable); results from technical and feasibility studies and reports; and the possibility of future project options available.
+Based on this, the board have concluded that no impairment provision is required.